Bill Travers (baseball): Injuries

 Travers was named the 1977 Opening Day starter, and started the season 3-4 with a 3.23 ERA, until injuries once again derailed his career.
 After nearly two months on the disabled list, Travers returned in late July, but was highly ineffective.
 He went 1-8 with a 6.82 ERA over the remainder of the season.
 The low point of his season came on August 14 in the second game of a doubleheader with the Indians.
 Regardless of his ineffectiveness and history of arm trouble, Brewers manager Alex Grammas left Travers in the game for 155 pitches.
 He finally left the game in the eighth inning, having surrendered 14 earned runs.

 Travers underwent a second ulnar transfer operation during the off-season, this time under Dr. Frank Jobe, the doctor who became famous for performing Tommy John's successful surgery.
 He returned to the Brewers under new manager George Bamberger in May 1978, and went 12-11 with a 4.41 ERA in 28 starts.

 Travers returned to ace form in 1979, going 14-8 with a 3.89 ERA to help the Brewers to a second-place finish in the American League East for the first time in franchise history.
 He repeated this success in 1980, going 12-6 with a 3.91 ERA.

 California Angels

 Travers signed a four-year free agent contract with the California Angels on January 26, 1981.
 He faced just one batter in his fourth start with his new club, walking Yankees second baseman Willie Randolph on four pitches before he needed to be pulled from the game.
 Calcium deposits were found in his pitching elbow.
-He sat out the remainder of the season in an unsuccessful attempted to let the injury heal.
+He sat out the remainder of the season in an unsuccessful attempt to let the injury heal.
 He had surgery during the off season to have the calcium deposits removed, causing him to miss the entire 1982 season in which the Angels captured the American League West.

 Travers returned to the mound for the Angels on May 10, 1983.
 He made ten appearances, going 0-3 with a 5.91 ERA before he was released.